Snell of Warborough and London

 Samuel is described as both a victualler and a labourer at the time his children were christened, sometimes both.
 A victualler is a supplier of provisions, in England most commonly used as a "licenced victualler" for an innkeeper.
 When son James marries in 1843, Samuel is described as a publican.

 I can find no later reference to the Snell's in Warborough and suspect the family moved to London shortly thereafter.
-Certainly by 1851 all the children seem to have settled there and the family may have been based around St Georges Hanover Square (see below).
-However there were other Snell families who I don't think are connected, including:
+In 1841 (ages were rounded down to 5 years) Samuel Snell (aged 55), Maria Snell (aged 55), Samuel Snell (aged 25) and Alfred Snell (aged 17) were living at St John's, Hampstead.
+All had been born outside the county.
+This would seem like our family, but Samuel is listed as aa gardener!!
+Certainly by 1851 all the children seem to have settled in London and the family may have been based around St Georges Hanover Square (see below).
+However I can find no more about "our" Samuel and Maria.
+There were other Snell families who I don't think are connected, including the following, which could relate to the one family:

 - In 1871 Samuel Snell, born Blackheath, Kent, wine merchant, was living at 27 St George's Square with his 30 year old daughter Madeline, born Westminster (Reg Gen Dec Qtr 1840 Lewisham 5 259) and his 52 year old nephew Edward Snell, born Essex.